 Texas Medicare Advantage Plans

 These Part C plans pay instead of Medicare, and you will pay co-pays for medical services.
-Medicare Advantage plans are an option for Medicare beneficiaries who have Medicare Parts A & B and live in the plan’s service area.
+Medicare Advantage plans are an option for Medicare beneficiaries who have Medicare Parts A & B and who live in the plan’s service area.

 Here are some facts to consider about Medicare Advantage:

-- Though Medicare Advantage premiums may be low, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation.
+- Though Medicare Advantage premiums may be lower, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation.
 Limitations, copays and restrictions may apply.

-- Medicare Advantage plans sometimes offer extra benefits such as routine vision care.
+- Medicare Advantage plans sometimes offer extra benefits such as routine vision care or gym memberships